slayaglez/slayaglez/README.md

 I'm Sebastián Laya González, and I was born in Venezuela but grew up in **Tenerife, Canary Islands**.
 Right now I find myself studying Multiplatform Application Development in **IES Puerto de la Cruz**, Tenerife and I'm looking up to finish my Higher Vocational Course, which involves lessons over technologies like **Java, HTML, Docker, PostgreSQL** and much more.
 In addition I'm also experimented with videogames creation with tools like Unity3D and Blender (and open to start learning C#).

 ### 🕹 About me 🎮
-My hobbies are doing **MMA, videogames and Rock'n'Roll**, more specifically, I've practiced Brazilian Jiu-Jitsu and Karate, I'm a big fan of *Fromsoftware* games and I love *Extremoduro* or *Marea*, which are spanish Rock bands.
+My hobbies are **MMA, videogames and Rock'n'Roll**, more specifically, I've practiced Brazilian Jiu-Jitsu and Karate, I'm a big fan of *Fromsoftware* games and I love *Extremoduro* or *Marea*, which are spanish Rock bands.
 I also love gastronomy, since I've been a waiter for a couple of years and know a lot about high quality wines and meats from different parts of the Mediterranean.

 <br>